 * The Lakes & Dales Loop- a 196 mile circular route which passes through Sedbergh on its journey around the Lake District, the Yorkshire Dales and the Eden Valley.

 * The Yorkshire Dales Cycleway- a 130 mile circular route linking Skipton, Grassington, Malham, Settle, Ingleton, Dent, Hawes, Reeth and Kettlewell.

 Pubs & Restaurants:

 *The Dalesman Country Inn- They have a seasonal lunch and evening meal menu (served till 9pm) with a range of cask ales.
-No dogs allowed.
+Dog friendly outside only

-*Al Forno – Italian restaurant offering oven baked pizzas and fresh pastas (also offers takeaway)
+*Al Forno – Italian restaurant offering oven baked pizzas and fresh pastas (also offers takeaway).
+No dogs.